Best Wi-Fi Adapter for Gaming - No More Lag

 - Antennas not changeable

 First of all, the A7000 is a dual-band Wi-Fi USB adapter with an AC rating of 1,900.
-1,300 Mbps is allocated to a 5 GHz connection, and the remaining 600 Mbps goes through 2.4 GHz.
-The Nighthawk supports beamforming for the maximum efficiency of the signal.
+1,300 Mbps is allocated to a 5 GHz connection, and the remaining 600 Mbps goes through 2.4 GHz, making for a very fast wireless connection.
+The Nighthawk supports beamforming for maximum signal efficiency.
 You just need to make sure your router supports it as well.

 The Netgear wireless adapter works on most Windows systems (7, 8, and 10) and on newer macOS systems, too.
 As you might expect from the best wireless network adapter for PC gaming, the A7000 also utilizes backward compatibility.
-That way, it can work with older devices without a problem.
+That way, it can work with older operating systems without a problem.

 Another important element of the Nighthawk experience is a dedicated app called Netgear Genie.
-Among other things, this app lets you easily connect to a network, monitor your Wi-Fi remotely, stream music, and even set up parental controls.
-With this much functionality, it’s unfair to call this app just a mere addition to the USB network adapter.
+Among other things, this app lets you easily connect to a network, monitor your Wi-Fi connection remotely, stream music, and even set up parental controls.
+With this much functionality, it’s unfair to call this app just a mere addition to the USB dongle.
 It basically transforms it into a whole new product.

 This candidate for the best PC wireless adapter for gaming crown comes with a one-year warranty.
 Besides that, you will also have a tech support team at your disposal 24/7 for the first 90 days after your purchase.
-It is a great opportunity to spot any bugs or problems and deal with them right away.
+Moreover, since it relies on USB ports rather than PCI slots on a motherboard, it’s also a great pick for gaming laptops.

 TP-Link Archer T6E AC1300